 In this section, as the final step for validation of the proposed numerical model, a rectangular twisted fibre embedded in ultra-high performance concrete tested by Wille and Naaman [3] is employed in which the fibre shows strain hardening behaviour.
 The total and embedded lengths of the fibre are 13 mm and 6.5 mm, respectively and the cross-sectional dimensions are 0.24 mm by 0.3 mm.
 Moreover, the fibre pitch, i.e., the length of one full (360-degree) twist around the fibre axis, is 8 mm.
-The yield and ultimate stresses of the fibre material are 3100 MPa and 3400 MPa, respectively and the cylindrical compressive strength of the cementitious matrix is 100 MPa.
+The yield and ultimate stresses of the fibre material are 3100 MPa and 3400 MPa, respectively and the cylinder compressive strength of the cementitious matrix is 100 MPa.

 The adjusted contact parameters for the model are provided in Table 2.
 For coefficient of friction, a range which is assumed to be linearly correlated to the fibre slip is considered, as seen in Fig. 24.

 In Fig. 25 and Fig. 26, experimental and numerical pullout load and interfacial shear stress curves, both versus slip are provided where reasonable correlations are achieved.
 Fig. 27 shows the von Mises stress contours of the fibre at slips equal 0.015 mm, 1.35 mm, and 6 mm which respectively correspond to the debonding load, the peak load, and the complete pullout from the matrix.
 In addition, the normalized von Mises stress at five levels along the fibre length, 0.5 mm, 2 mm, 3 mm, 4 mm, and 6 mm from the bottom of the fibre is plotted against displacement in Fig. 28.
-The results are indicative of the effectiveness of the twist along the fibre as the mechanical anchorage which leads to high performance behaviour and favourable stress distribution along the fibre.
+The results are indicative of the effectiveness of the twist along the fibre as the mechanical anchorage which leads to higher performance and favourable stress distribution along the fibre.

 6. PULLOUT SIMULATION OF A STEEL FIBRE WITH A NEW SHAPE

 As a practical application of the validated numerical model, the pullout mechanism of a steel fibre with a new shape in concrete is simulated.
 The hooked-end fibre validated in Section 5.2, is considered as the basis of the new fibre geometry and material properties.
-A new fibre with two hooks at each end was develop.
+A new fibre with two hooks at each end has been developed.
 The dimensions of the new fibre shape are shown in Fig. 29.
 The considered contact parameter for this fibre are the same as those of the hooked-end fibre (see Table 2).

-Since the new fibre benefits from a stronger mechanical anchorage compared to the hooked-end fibre, as it is expected, the fibre fractures during pullout process.
+Since the new fibre benefits from a stronger mechanical anchorage compared to the hooked-end fibre, as it is expected that the fibre will fracture during the pullout process.
 A few simulations were performed to optimise the fibre material, so that the complete fibre withdrawal was achieved.
-The optimised yield and ultimate stress of the fibre material are found 1600 MPa and 2000 MPa, respectively.
+The optimised yield and ultimate stress of the fibre material are found to be 1600 MPa and 2000 MPa, respectively.

 The pullout load-slip curves of the newly-designed fibre and the hooked-end fibre are illustrated in Fig. 30.
-From the graph, it is evident that the double hooks enhance the bond-slip response of the fibre.
+From the graph, it is evident that the double hooks enhances the bond-slip response of the fibre.
 The maximum pullout load (Pmax) and total dissipated pullout energy (Et) of the fibres are provided in Table 3.
 The results are indicative of the superior performance of the newly designed steel fibre compared to the hooked-end fibre.

 7. CONCLUSION

-This paper presents a general nonlinear finite element model for steel fibres pullout from concrete.
+This paper presents a general nonlinear finite element model for steel fibre pullout from concrete.
 The following conclusions can be drawn: